uprighted-learners/unit-5-hello-files/readme.md

 ## Review

-In this lab, you practiced creating an Express back-end server that can send arbitrary files from the server to a browser client.
+In this exercise, you practiced creating an Express back-end server that can send arbitrary files from the server to a browser client.
 You created a default page for the server to send, as `index.html`, and also created additional files that can be visited from the `index.html` or directly.

 Your software should: